Jones County License Hearing Guide

 How to Prepare

-Proper preparation is key to a successful ALR hearing.
+Proper preparation is crucial for a successful ALR hearing.

-- Understand What You Can Challenge: You can challenge various aspects of the arrest and testing process, including:
+- Understand What You Can Challenge: You can challenge aspects of the arrest and testing process, including:

 - Whether the officer had reasonable suspicion to stop you.